afthabharis/Logistics-Insights-Dashboard---Power-BI/README.md

 # Logistics-Insights-Dashboard---Power-BI
-Transforming logistics through data : Power BI storytelling dashboard Excited to share the culmination of a comprehensive data analytics project where I built an interactive Logistics Dashboard in Power BI—designed to uncover actionable insights and optimize supply chain performance.
+Transforming logistics through data : Power BI storytelling dashboard.

+Excited to share the culmination of a comprehensive data analytics project where I built an interactive Logistics Dashboard in Power BI—designed to uncover actionable insights and optimize supply chain performance.

 This dashboard was built with a strong focus on storytelling, helping stakeholders understand critical logistics metrics at a glance.
 Here's what it covers: